-Chatting online may be an excellent way to connect — it's free (unlike texting) and it's instantaneous (unlike email).
-And the keyboard has way more emoticon options than a cell phone.
+Chatting online may be an excellent way to connect — it's free and instantaneous.
+And who doesn't love communicating with emoticons?
 It would make anyone annoyed and upset to have to deal with the harassment you're experiencing.
 You're on the right track thus far with the steps you've taken to protect yourself online.
 Some more tips to try include:

 - Avoid sharing your password with anyone, no matter how close you are to them.
 Some people choose to share their passwords with people they're dating or their closest friends, sometimes as a way of demonstrating trust or closeness.
 Unfortunately, some people may take advantage of this.
 Try to keep passwords to email accounts, chat rooms, social networking websites, or any other online space that you visit to yourself only.